-• Get help as quickly as possible.
+- Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
-You may get covered emergency medical care whenever you need it, anywhere in the world.

-• As soon as possible, make sure that our plan has been told about your emergency.
+You may get covered emergency medical care whenever you need it, anywhere in the world. - As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
-Please contact Member Services at 1-866-255-4795, 8:00 a.m. to 8:00 p.m.
-7 days a week from October 1 - March 31 and 8:00 a.m. to 8:00 p.m.
-Monday - Friday from April 1 - September 30 (TTY users should call 711).
-This information is also listed on the back of your Brand New Day Dual Access Plan medical identification card and on the back cover of this Evidence of Coverage booklet.
+Please contact Member Services at (866) 255-4795, 8:00 A.M. to 8:00 P.M.
+(PT), 7 days a week (TTY users should call 711).
+This information is also listed on the back of your Brand New Day Dual Access Plan (HMO D-SNP) medical identification card and on the back cover of this Evidence of Coverage booklet.